‘Guy is enormously experienced in the professional disciplinary field. An extremely good technical barrister.'

 Guy is a barrister with extensive experience in healthcare fitness to practise work.
 Guy has appeared before the General Medical Council (GMC), General Dental Council (GDC), General Pharmaceutical Council (GPhC), General Optical Council (GOC), General Osteopathic Council (GOsC), and Health and Care Professions Council (HCPC).

 Guy is instructed across the full range of cases brought by these regulators including some of the most complex and lengthy of hearings, often appearing against leading juniors and silks.
 The types of cases Guy has appears in include:

 - Cases involving multiple, complex courses of clinical care involving numerous patients;

 - Cases involving frauds by dentists and optometrists on the NHS;

 - Cases involving sexual allegations and vulnerable witnesses; and

 - Cases involving deaths of patients when in care.

-Guy has frequently appeared in cases involving GPs before the Performers List Decision Panel and on appeal to the First-Tier Tribunal.
+Guy has frequently appeared in appeals involving GPs before the Performers List Decision Panel and on appeal to the First-Tier Tribunal.

 Guy has previously been a member of the BSB's Prosecutors Panel and has appeared in a number of cases before the BTAS Disciplinary Tribunal.